fasttime/JScrewIt/Features.md

 ### `SELF_OBJ`
 Existence of the global object self whose string representation starts with "\[object ".

 _Available in Chrome, Edge, Firefox, Internet Explorer, Safari, Opera and Android Browser.
-This feature is not available inside web workers in Safari 7.1+._
+This feature is not available inside web workers in Safari 7.1+ before 10.0+._
 <a name="UNDEFINED"></a>
 ### `UNDEFINED`
 The property that Object.prototype.toString.call\(\) evaluates to "\[object Undefined\]".